-When wives ask me how to fix a broken marriage with God I have a three-step answer.
+When wives ask me how to fix a broken marriage with God, I have a three-step answer.
 Pray hard, set good boundaries and get yourself into a godly community for support.
-But what does it mean to set good boundaries and how does that fit into a Christian marriage?
-To answer that question today I have invited Cherith Peters who will share how good boundaries are biblical and can provide hope for a broken marriage.
+But what does it mean to set good broundaries and how does that fit into a Christian marriage?
+To answer, I have invited Cherith Peters to share how boundaries are Biblical and can provide hope for a broken marriage.

 How Good Boundaries Provide Hope for a Broken Marriage

 Good boundaries are greatly misunderstood within large portions of the church.
 For a lot of years, I (Cherith Peters of His Dearly Loved Daughter) genuinely believed they had no place in a healthy marriage.
 I saw boundaries as unloving, controlling, and selfish.
 But when my own marriage fell apart after I discovered my husband’s many infidelities and deep sexual addiction, God lovingly opened my eyes to the reality of good, healthy, Biblical boundaries.

 If you need hope for a broken marriage, perhaps learning some Biblical principles of boundaries will help you discover, as I did, that God does not want His children to abide with sin.
 He has called us to be set apart for Him.
 When we decide to choose holiness, boundaries become a necessity, and we will find hope as we learn to obey Him with our whole hearts!If you need hope for a broken marriage, perhaps learning some Biblical principles of good boundaries will help you discover, as I did, that God does not want His children to abide with sin.
 Click To Tweet

 What are Boundaries and Why are They Important?

 Understanding good boundaries doesn’t have to be complicated.
 Personal boundaries are really as simple as physical ones.
 If you need to protect your property from a neighbor who is violating it, what do you do?
 You build a fence around it, right?